nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 twitter: gerald_arthur
 ---

+*Updated April 18, 2016*

+*Hey, [David Eads](https://twitter.com/eads) coming at you.
+Even if you've used this guide before, check out the note at the end of Chapter 2 about creating virtual environments with the correct Python version.*

 *Updated February 9, 2015*

 *Hi, [Livia Labate](https://twitter.com/livlab) here, [Knight-Mozilla Fellow](http://opennews.org/what/fellowships/) working with the Visuals team.
 These great instructions have been verified for OS X Yosemite and a few tips and clarifications added throughout.*